bitshifter/radixsort/README.md

-This is an implementation of radix sort in three langauges: C, C++ and Rust.
+This is an implementation of radix sort in C and C++.

 The radix sort implentation also include a 11 bit radix sort which uses less passes than the standard 8 bit radix sort, and a floating point key radix sort,